 Content: Regularly share new and relevant content with your audience.
 You can create schedule content up to 60 days in advance using MarketBeam.
 How do you know what types of content are most engaging?
 You can figure that out through testing!
 Test different content types: images, articles, blog posts, and videos to see how your audience reacts.
 See MarketBeam Analytics to learn about content types and much more.

 Metrics: Determine an objective your community and what is the metric that you will use to measure its success?
 Is it the number of ‘likes,’ followers, retweets, reshares, or comments?
-What about your number of engagements a prospect has with your collateral, lead conversion rate, or something else?
+What about the number of engagements a prospect has with your collateral, lead conversion rate, or something else?

 Wherever you are in your journey to build a lasting community, what matters most is that you actively engage and communicate with your members authentically.

-Still looking to learn more about leveraging the power of social media?Watch this video to learn how to build a social media strategy:
+Still, looking to learn more about leveraging the power of social media?Watch this video to learn how to build a social media strategy: